abialemuel/Monitoring-App/README.md

 ### Benefits

 1. **End-to-End Monitoring**: The integration allows for detailed end-to-end monitoring of probe execution, from initiation to completion.
-2. **Latency Tracking**: Datadog traces provide insights into the latency of each probe, helping identify slow or unresponsive devices.
+2. **Latency Tracking**: Datadog traces provide insights into the latency of each probe, helping identify slow or unresponsive APIs.
 3. **Error Analysis**: Detailed trace logs assist in diagnosing errors and understanding where failures occur in the probing process.

 ### How It Works